 Based on these parameters, one simulation showed that RLS systems would suffer from interference with an I/N exceeding -6 dB from RDSS systems operating with a pfd limited to -129 dBW/m²/MHz for only limited portions of time.

-Another compatibility study between the RDSS and the radiolocation service were carried out in Regions 1 and 3 indicates that if only one planned RDSS system operates in the frequency band 2483.5 - 2500 MHz with an EIRP of 37.3dBW from one spacecraft then the interference to the RLS will exceed the criterion I/N=-6 dB for 28.16 % of the time and it is unacceptable.
+Another compatibility study between the RDSS and the radiolocation service was carried out in Regions 1 and 3 indicates that if only one planned RDSS system operates in the frequency band 2483.5 - 2500 MHz with an EIRP of 37.3dBW from one spacecraft then the interference to the RLS will exceed the criterion I/N=-6 dB for 28.16 % of the time and it is unacceptable.

-Then using, for the GALILEO system, a PFD mask from one spacecraft of -159 dBW/m2 in 1 MHz, interference will exceed the criterion I/N= -6 dB for 1 % of the time.
+Then using, for the Galileo system, a PFD mask from one spacecraft of -159 dBW/m2 in 1 MHz, interference will exceed the criterion I/N= -6 dB for 1 % of the time.
 This study assumes that the RDSS system is using the whole 10 MHz bandwidth of the radar with a flat signal (i.e. the system is transmitting at PFD limit in every MHz of the band) which is not an operational scenario for the envisaged Galileo system.
-It should be noted that the required PFD mask is significantly more stringent than the considered PFD levels from one spacecraft in the planned GALILEO system.
+It should be noted that the required PFD mask is significantly more stringent than the considered PFD levels from one spacecraft in the planned Galileo system.
 Moreover usage of a stringent PFD mask as the condition for upgrading the allocation status of the RDSS does not ensure protection of radiolocation service stations from interference caused by the RDSS because it is possible that more than one space system will operate in the RDSS.

-In addition, it should also be noted that one MSS system was successfully operated in this band with a pfd of -126 dBW/m²/MHz in countries operating RLS systems for many years, without any complaint for harmful interference but with some particular conditions.
+In addition, it should also be noted that one MSS system was successfully operated in this band with a pfd of -126 dBW/m²/MHz in countries operating RLS systems for many years, without any complaints of harmful interference but with some particular conditions.

 The existing situation is similar to the study results under WRC-03 agenda item 1.15 when the compatibility between RNSS and the radiolocation service was analyzed in the frequency band 1215-1300 MHz.
 At that time it was difficult to explain that both services could be compatible as studies showed that even the existing RNSS systems should have caused interference exceeding the protection criteria of the radiolocation service.
 As a result an additional regulatory option was created: the RNSS should not cause harmful interference to the radiolocation service.

-- Conclusion
+Conclusions

 Results of the Report indicate that current services except RLS may be protected by a new coordination threshold of -129 dBW/m2/MHz for RDSS systems in the 2 483.5-2 500 MHz frequency band.
 To protect the radiolocation service a mechanism similar to that established in No. 5.399 (RDSS shall not cause interference to RLS, nor claim protection from RLS) may be considered.